tarantool/metrics/doc/monitoring/getting_started_cartridge.rst

         },
     })

-After that, configure the metrics module in either of two ways:
+Then, configure the ``metrics`` module in either of two ways:

-*   add the ``metrics` configuration section to your cluster configuration;
+*   add the ``metrics`` configuration section to your cluster configuration;
 *   specify the configuration in the separate ``metrics.yml`` file.

-In the example below, specify the response format and the addresses at which the commands will be available:
+In the configuration, specify the response format and the addresses at which the commands are available:

 .. code-block:: yaml